• Skip to primary navigation

 A week is not long enough to truly experience a new destination.
 Even two weeks are not enough.

-And when I was leaving for Singapore to spend 20 days on a ship in Southeast Asia with Holland America, I thought it would be such a long trip.
+And when I was leaving to spend a day in Singapore before a 20 day cruise through Southeast Asia with Holland America, I thought it would be such a long trip.
 It was over before I knew it and I was hungering for more.

 Speaking of hungry, the day after I made this braised beef recipe, everyone wanted it for lunch.
 That's another good sign of a recipe's success!

-By the way, if you're having one of those days (or weeks!) where you just don't have 2 ½ hours to braise beef, this Instant Pot shredded beef is done in less than half the time.
+By the way, if you’re having one of those days (or weeks!) where you just don’t have 2 1/2 hours to braise beef, Instant Pot shredded beef or Round Steak Beef & Noodles are both done in half the time.

 Braised beef over polenta with rosemary, thyme, and juices in a black bowl on a black board.